Where Raquel Leviss & Tom Sandoval's Relationship Stands Amid Affair

 Leviss and Sandoval's months-long affair was revealed publicly last week after Sandoval's longtime girlfriend, Ariana Madix, discovered an incriminating video and text messages on his phone, between him and Leviss.

-Now, with many Vanderpump Rules castmates and fans turning their backs on her and Sandoval, Leviss is opening up about what her relationship with Sandoval looks like in the wake of the scandal.
+Following her exclusive statement to ET apologizing to Madix and sharing that she is in counseling for her "unhealthy behavioral cycle," Leviss released a second statement late Wednesday evening, addressing the status of her relationship with Sandoval in the wake of the Vanderpump Rules stars' scandal.

-"Besides the indefensible circumstances surrounding our relationship, my feelings for Tom have always been sincere and born out of a loving friendship," Leviss, 28, said in a statement to People on Wednesday.
+"Besides the indefensible circumstances surrounding our relationship, my feelings for Tom have always been sincere and born out of a loving friendship," Leviss, 28, wrote on Instagram.
 She added, "I care for Tom and I don't want to label anything or predict what lies ahead...
 Right now I need to heal."

 She also explained that she appreciates the extent to which their actions hurt and upset people, and she wants to focus on growing and learning as a person.